bigSMALLG1/learning-journal/README.md

 Started my First Person Camera Tutorial that I was using in my prototype game.

+Assigned script to the camera parent object as the script being used on the actual camera was buggy due to the rigidbody.

 01/01/2025

 Finished write up for First Person Camera Tutorial